rexrainbow/phaser3-rex-notes/docs/docs/textplayer.md

     - `sounds.bgm.fade` :
         - `0` : No fade-in or fade-out when starting or stopping a background music.
         - A number : Fade-in or fade-out (cross-fade) when starting or stopping a background music.
 Default value is `500`.
-- `images` : Configuration of images.
-- `sprite` : Configuration of sprites.
-    - `sprite.createCallback` :
-        - `'sprite'` : Create sprite game object.
-Default behavior.
-        - `'image'` : Create image game object.
-        - Callback to return a game object
-            ```javascript
-            function(scene, textureKey, frameName) {
-                // return scene.add.sprite(0, 0, textureKey, frameName);
-            }
-            ```
-    - `sprite.fade` :
-        - `0` : No fade-in or fade-out when adding or removing a sprite.
-        - A number : Tint-fade-in or Tint-fade-out when adding or removing a sprite.
-Default value is `500`.
 - `nextPageInput` : Wait condition to type next page
     - `null`, or `false` : Stop tying next page.
 Default behavior
         - Typing next manually via `txt.typingNextPage()`.